Questions To Ask A Tattoo Artist Before Getting Tattooed

 Treat your body properly, and remember to stay as consistent as possible with aftercare.
 Keep an eye on the tattoo itself to ensure it’s healing without any concern, but understand that symptoms such as itching, scabbing and peeling are common parts of the healing process.

-It’s also important to note that you may observe plasma, ink, or blood leaking from your tattoo, but this is also entirely normal.
+It’s important to note that you may observe plasma, ink, or blood leaking from your tattoo.
+This is entirely normal in small doses.

 It is recommended to avoid direct sunlight on your tattooed skin initially, and ensure you’re wearing sunscreen as an extra precaution once the area has fully healed.